 In terms of Japanese dumplings, takoyaki is not as popular as gyoza but a close runner up.
 The dumplings are a Japanese street food enjoyed by many young people.
 In recounting her youth, my friend Maki gleefully talks about eating takoyaki after dancing up a storm at the discos.
 The dumplings are popular in Taiwan and Hong Kong too.
 I’ve witness hordes of Chinese hipsters in Kowloon (Hong Kong) around the takoyaki vendor.
 In the States, Japantowns and Japanese markets are where you are likely to find takoyaki.
 I’ve seen them at the Vancouver weekend night market in the Asian section of town.

-Equipment, filling options and batter mixes
+Takoyaki equipment, filling options and batter mixes

 What to do when you’re not near a takoyaki vendor?
 Make them yourself.
 You need a cast-iron pan with semi-spherical wells in them.
 There are special takoyaki pans sold at Japanese hardware/houseware shops but an aebeskilver type pan works.
 I used my as-seen-on-TV pancake puff pan; it’s the one I used for South Indian kuzhi paniyaram rice and lentil dumplings.
 Love the crosscultural uses, don’t you?